bensonchoyintuitas/ambo_sim/ods/README.md

 ## To improve
 - Make a persistent output file (parquet) with schema evolution
 - Make a persistent loading mechanism to load the json straight into the persistent store
+- Make it generic for any given json file

 ## Schema Documentation